pl453s/linux-mint-gnome/README.md

 **WARNING: Your computer may be wiped, depending of what you choose to do at the installation.**
 **WARNING: I strongly recommand to NOT migrate from a live session, install Mint permanently.**
+**WARNING: I'm not sure it fully works from Mate and XFCE.
+Prefer Cinnamon if possible.**
 - Get the ISO of any edition of Linux Mint 20 https://linuxmint.com/release.php?id=38
 - Use this ISO to install Mint on a computer or a virtual machine
 - Download the lastest release packages and scripts